igorsavinhumanity/HumanityDevTools/README.md

 # HumanityDevTools
-Dev tools for Humanity development
+Chrome extension for Dev tools for Humanity